usamaarshad-devsinc/Instagram_Clone/README.md

   Email: hassan.raza@devsinc.com with password: 123456789
   You can initially login with these credentials otherwise you can signup for your personal account.

+# Services

+* StoryExpires Job is created to destroy the story after 24 hours of creation(if it still exists).